florinnichifiriuc/dungen-and-dragons/Tasks/Week 10/Task 84 - Unit Test Hardening Sprint.md

 - 2025-11-24 06:15 UTC – Wired GitHub Actions job to run `php artisan test --coverage --min=80` with an HTML report so coverage regressions fail CI.
 - 2025-11-24 13:45 UTC – Removed the GitHub Actions workflow per stakeholder request; coverage gating must be restored via an alternative (local or self-hosted) check before completion can be claimed.
 - 2025-11-24 15:00 UTC – Documented the manual coverage gate flow in the demo rehearsal checklist so teams still enforce the 80% threshold without CI.
+- 2025-11-27 09:20 UTC – Replaced the removed GitHub Action with a `.githooks/pre-push` coverage gate, Bash harness logging JSONL history, and a `qa:dashboard` command so enforcement and reporting run locally.